 Why Does Redness After Shaving Not Go Away?
 Causes and How to Treat It

 Shaving is an essential part of many men's daily grooming routines.
-However, some people notice that their skin becomes red after shaving, and the redness does not seem to go away easily.
+However, for many people, it often comes with an annoying problem—persistent redness that doesn’t go away easily.

 You may be asking yourself, "Why does my skin get red even when I shave carefully?" or "Is it normal for redness to last for hours or even longer after shaving?"